 It was only two years ago that Sony released the game changing F3.
 The camera was born out of a HDSLR craze that saw the large 35mm sensor capable of obtaining film like depth of field while using prime and fast lenses.
 The HDSLR’s were fine for some, but video professionals wanted a video camera that offered that “look”, but also handled audio, and timecode in a traditional way.
-We wanted a camera that was designed to be a video camera, not a stills camera that offered an option to shoot video.
+Our camera crews wanted a camera that was designed to be a video camera, not a stills camera that offered an option to shoot video.
 We wanted something more user friendly in a fast paced post world where we wouldn’t need to record sound separately, and sync it later.
 The F3 has been a huge success, enabling video professionals to work on higher end projects, and giving clients a “look” that was previously in a much higher budget range.

 The Sony F3 Had Some Issues